 Have you ever wondered why Apple never released a smart display?
-Well that's because iOS 17 will turn your iPhone into the smart display, thanks to a new feature called StandBy.
+Well that's because iOS 17 turns your iPhone into the smart display, thanks to a new feature called StandBy.

 The idea here is that placing an iPhone on a nightstand or desk horizontally klicks off a new display of glanceable information when the phone is charging.
 That way you can see things like the time, and photos from across the room.
 Our StandBy mode guide goes into detail about everything the feature can show you as your phone charges.

-StandBy will also be able to work with widgets and smart stacks letting you add even more information to the display.
+StandBy can also feature widgets and smart stacks letting you add even more information to the display.
 Screens are swipable, or you can opt to use Siri voice controls and save yourself the effort.

 iOS 17: Journal App